UPPMAX/HPC-python/docs/prereqs.rst

    - ... and small differences:

-     - commands to load Python, Python packages, R, Julia
+     - commands to load Python, Python packages
+     - sometimes different versions of Python, etc.
      - slightly different flags to Slurm

    - ... and some bigger differences: